SaaS

 However, this model can also become quite complex as businesses acquire more customers and serve up more offerings.

 This pricing model shift opened a large window of opportunity, especially for companies with scalable business models.
-Moreover, the rapid growth of businesses shifting toward subscription-based pricing models has created greater demand for billing automation and subscription management.
+Moreover, the rapid growth of businesses shifting toward subscription-based billing models has created greater demand for billing automation and subscription management.

 How Does SaaS Subscription Billing Automation Help?